Tehnix2/GDKPT_Leader/README.md

 This is raid leader version of GDKPT.
 You only need to have the raid leader version if you want to host a GDKP using GDKPT yourself.
 I recommend disabling the raid leader addon when participating in a GDKP that you are not hosting.

-The Raid Leader is the only source of truth for all raid members, and GDKPT_RaidLeader handles all of the addon sending back & forth.
+The Raid Leader is the only source of truth for all raid members, and GDKPT_RaidLeader handles all of the addon message sending back & forth.

 # Additional Features